anoopsarkar/compilers-class-hw/decafcomp/README.md

 In the answer directory use the following filenames for your homework
 solution:

-* Lex program: decafexpr.lex
+* Lex program: decafcomp.lex
-* Yacc program: decafexpr.y
+* Yacc program: decafcomp.y

 We are going to use GNU `bison` as the implementation of `yacc`.

-If you have these filenames then you can use `make` to build your binary `decafexpr` from your Lex and Yacc programs.
+If you have these filenames then you can use `make` to build your binary `decafcomp` from your Lex and Yacc programs.

 There are also helper make commands to check LLVM assembly programs.